 Take note from your favorite hotel rooms: All you need is an edited selection of products, a functional space, and matching linens.
 If your products are spreading all over the counter or your bathmat has seen better days, it may be time for a quick refresh.
 Wondering what other small details will make your bathroom feel more organized, sophisticated, and grown-up?
 Here's where bathroom accessory ideas come in handy.
 Let's count the ways in which your bathroom could use a little love—and step it up with little luxuries that'll make it feel extra special.

 It's not enough to have a shower curtain, and a liner alone is a rookie mistake.
 What you need is a combination of both, and ideally a curtain that falls all the way to the floor for a more sophisticated look.

 Step it up: Replace your shower curtain liner every few months to keep it fresh.

 Soap in a Bottle—Not a Bar

-Step it up: Pair your hand wash with a moisturizer that all visitors will appreciate.
+Step it up: Pair your handwash with a moisturizer that visitors will appreciate.

 A Bathmat That Isn't Ratty

 Contrary to popular belief, your bathmat doesn't have to come from the same set as your towels.
-Elevate your bath with a durable indoor/outdoor 2' x 3' rug in a low-maintenance flatweave.
+Elevate your bath with a durable indoor/outdoor 2-by-3-foot rug in a low-maintenance flatweave.